bright/new-www/content/projects/app-for-parkinsons-patients.md

   symptoms, track the intake of prescribed drugs, and get a general overview of their health.
 tags:
-  - mobile
+  - mobile app
-  - iOS
+  - MVP
-  - Android
+  - custom software development
-  - backend
+  - eHealth
 order: 1
 slug: solution-for-parkinsons-patients
 published: true